meganxu9/delirium/readme.txt

 Delirium: isometric game utilizing optical illusions and impossible objects to creatively and dynamically solve puzzles.

+Created by Megan Xu for Carnegie Mellon University 15112 term project and won 3rd place of 500+ projects.

 Run the project by running "main.py" in an editor with all the other python and image files in the same folder.

 Video: https://youtu.be/euLETe5aCG0